Dennis' 7 Dees logo

-Apples and pears, peaches and figs—fruit trees are long-lived, hardy plants that will reward home gardeners with tasty fruit year after year.
-Though most modern gardeners don’t have a lot of space to dedicate to growing fruit, much less starting a home orchard, there are still some fantastic options for incorporating the beauty and bounty of fruit trees into even the smallest gardens.
-If you’re a gardener in the city and you want to grow fruit, the best fruit trees will share these traits:
+Apples and pears, peaches and figs—fruit trees are long-lived, hardy plants that reward home gardeners with tasty fruit year after year.
+Most modern gardeners don’t have a lot of space to dedicate to growing fruit, much less starting a home orchard, but there are still fantastic options for incorporating the beauty and bounty of fruit trees into even the smallest gardens.
+If you’re a city gardener who wants to grow fruit, the best fruit trees will share these traits:

-Fortunately, our buyers have selected fruit tree varieties for 2025 with the needs of urban gardeners in mind!
-These apples, pears, stone fruit, and unusual fruit are all plants that produce a lot of fruit in a relatively small space, don’t need to be cross-pollinated, and can withstand common fungal issues in the Pacific Northwest.
+Fortunately, our buyers have selected fruit tree varieties for 2026 with urban gardeners in mind!
+These apples, pears, stone fruit, and unusual varieties all produce abundantly in a small space, don’t need cross-pollination, and can withstand common fungal issues in the Pacific Northwest.

 If urban homesteading isn’t your gardening style, edible plants and fruit trees still deserve a place in even the most ornamental and well-designed gardens.
-Need more reasons for why growing your own fruit is a great idea?
+Looking for more reasons to grow your own fruit?
 Check out our blog on the 7 Benefits of Growing Fruit in Your Garden!

 Uncommon Fruits to Add to Your Garden